Hrishi11572/search-cli/Readme.md

 # Platform notes

 - macOS : Supports custom browsers via -a
-- Liux : Tries given browser, falls back to default if not found
+- Linux : Tries given browser, falls back to default if not found
 - Windows : Opens in default browser (custom -a not supported yet)

 # Development